MTB Project Logo

 Description

 The Icehouse Trail itself is 6 miles of almost non-stop downhill, descending 2000 vertical feet.
-There are occasional very short gentle climbs to keep you honest.
-Intermittent pumice boulders situated in the trail surface raise the overall technical level to upper-intermediate.
-The final 1/3-mile plunge off the mesa is advanced technical and requires good skills.
+There are occasional, very short climbs to keep you honest.
+Intermittent pumice boulders in the trail surface raise the overall technical level to upper-intermediate.
+The final 1/3-mile plunges off the mesa with advanced technical trail that requires good skills.

-Those who want to earn their vertical -- or who don't have a shuttle -- can ride up Cottonwood Road for an 18-mile loop.
+Those who want to earn their vertical -- or who don't have a shuttle -- can climb up Cottonwood Road for an 18-mile loop.
 The 2000 vertical of climbing occurs over 10 miles (with some up-and-down added) on graded dirt road, so it's basically just a long cruise to the upper trailhead.
-After the first mile, the Cottonwood Road surface turns to dirt.
 It becomes more narrow and rough after passing the Broken Mesa trailhead.
 If you decide to ride up this route, be sure to bring extra water.
-It can get very hot particularly in the summer.
+It can get very hot.

 People who would like a longer run with some mild climbs can connect this trail to Grapevine, Church Rocks, Dino Cliffs, and also Prospector through Mustang Pass.